-The Education Foundation of Hudson awarded Star Grants for innovative classroom projects and curriculum training.
-The foundation awarded grants totaling over $24,000 for 11 projects involving several educators touching many schools in Hudson.
+The Education Foundation of Hudson last week awarded Star Grants for innovative classroom projects and curriculum training.
+The foundation awarded grants totaling just over $14,000 for six projects involving several educators touching many schools in Hudson.

-Foundation Board President Marian Schultz presented the awards Dec.
-7 during ceremonies at Hudson Prairie Elementary School.
+Foundation Board President Marian Schultz presented the awards during ceremonies at Houlton Elementary School.
 She told recipients that the foundation and community are proud of the educators' efforts to bring innovative ideas to the classrooms of local schools.

 The foundation is funded by private donations, mostly coming from local and area businesses, individuals and foundations.